Powering the world's largest companies

 A search for “coffee” prioritizes the category type “coffee” above specific POIs and features with coffee in the name like “Caribou Coffee” or “Coffeebush Lane.”

 Our algorithm determines the most relevant mix of proximate and culturally prominent features that match the query.
-We plan to expose a parameter that gives the developer control over these dimensions.

 Modern Data Platform

 Mapbox Search is powered by hundreds of sources that are tested and validated every day.
 Our data improves every day, and we guarantee you'll see the following:

 Precision: More than 75% of requests are returned with the most precise placement possible.
 100% of responses have an accuracy rating, so you know exactly how to interpret our data.

 Accuracy: 85% of our locations are in agreement with all major location providers.
 Why not 100%?
 Our standards for agreement are high and not everything makes the cut.
 We're constantly testing, analyzing, and ingesting new data to give you the best search experience available.
 But you shouldn't take our word for it - get in touch and we'll prove it to you.

 The Geocoding API performs two main tasks: forward search and reverse geocoding.
 Forward search converts text into geographic coordinates, for example, turning 2 Lincoln Memorial Circle NW into -77.050,38.889.
 Reverse geocoding converts geographic coordinates into a text description, for example, turning -77.050,38.889 into 2 Lincoln Memorial Circle NW.

 You can access the Geocoding API directly through Mapbox Studio, using one of several wrapper libraries, or call the API directly using your preferred HTTP client.
 If you would like to make calls directly, check out our full API documentation.